-Switching themes programmatically
+Switching themes

 This post is a continuation of android themes and styles part I and II.